holbemn/jekyll-now/_posts/2016-11-3-A_Therapist_for_Hillary.md

 Even with just a quick scan, it’s clear that there’s no passing the buck in Hillary’s platform.
 No dancing around the issues or vague, meaningless, statements.
 She’s an experienced and perceptive leader, an American, and a human being who understands the immediacy with which our country needs to elevate issues in mental health to the forefront of our policy discussion about healthcare.

-So if you know anyone who’s struggled with depression, anxiety, suicide, addiction, or any other mental health problem, you can support them while simultaneously rejecting utter ignorance by casting your vote for Hillary.
+So if you know anyone who’s struggled with depression, anxiety, suicide, addiction, or any mental health problem, you can support them while simultaneously rejecting utter ignorance by casting your vote for Hillary.

 She gets it, and he doesn’t.
 I’m with her, and so is my field.